 Hydrolyzed Marine Collagen

-Fish hydrolyzed collagen has smaller peptides than other sources and is consequently 1.5 times easier for the body to digest, absorb and distribute.
+Fish hydrolyzed has smaller peptides than other sources and is consequently 1.5 times easier for the body to digest, absorb and distribute.
 This is considered a Type I collagen, the most abundant type in the human body that accounts for 80% of the collagen in skin.
-These collagen fibers form a dense network throughout the deeper layer (dermis) and provide structural support for the surface of skin (epidermis) (x).
-Hydrolyzed fish collagen is useful for wound healing, repairing muscle tissue and metabolism.
+These fibers form a dense network throughout the deeper layer (dermis) and provide structural support for the surface of skin (epidermis) (x).
+Hydrolyzed fish is useful for wound healing, repairing muscle tissue and metabolism.

 Hydrolyzed Chicken Collagen

 This is a Type II collagen that helps support a healthy mucosal layer in the gut.
 Studies suggest people with digestive imbalances have lower serum concentrations of it (x).
 Because the amino acids in collagen construct the tissue that lines the colon and entire GI tract, the supplements may support healthy digestive function.
-Hydrolyzed chicken collagen may also be useful for joint support, pain and swelling.
+Hydrolyzed chicken may also be useful for joint support, pain and swelling.

 Hydrolyzed Bovine Collagen

 This has become an increasingly popular food additive.
 It’s a natural protein in the connective tissue, bones, cartilage and hides of cows.
-Bovine collagen supplements typically contain Type I and Type II collagen and boast some 18 amino acids.
+Bovine supplements typically contain Type I and Type II and boast some 18 amino acids.
 Additionally, research suggests it may strengthen bones, teeth and tendons (x).

 Hydrolyzed Porcine Collagen

-This type of collagen supplement contains Type I and Type III collagen and porcine collagen boasts a rich legacy.
+This type of supplement contains Type I and Type III collagen and porcine boasts a rich legacy.
 It has been used throughout human history, from helping our distant ancestors survive in harsh environments to the present day when pork accounts for almost 40% of global meat consumption (x).

 Why Take Collagen Protein

-Your body produces collagen on its own and production begins to slow down as a natural part of the aging process.
+Your body produces it on its own and production begins to slow down as a natural part of the aging process.
 But did you know that there are other unnatural factors that can damage collagen?
 Research states that certain behaviors may interfere with the production including: sun exposure and UV radiation, lack of dietary vitamin C, lack of sleep, excess sugar consumption and smoking (x).